-The ProFloss 4190 is one of the most unique and affordable water flossers available.
-Whilst most other water flossers use some kind of electrical source, the ProFloss 4190 attaches to a faucet.
-This means that all you need to do is plug it into your tap and floss.
-This innovative design is ideal if you don’t have a power socket in your room or aren’t too keen on the idea of having a battery powered flosser.
+This innovative design means that all you need to do is plug it into your tap and floss.
+It is ideal if you don’t have a power socket in your room or aren’t too keen on the idea of having a battery powered flosser.

-Whilst ProFloss may not be as well recognised as other brands, it was founded in 2009 with the purpose of creating a water flosser which could be packed away when it wasn’t being used.
+While ProFloss may not be as well recognized as other brands, it was founded in 2009 with the purpose of creating a water flosser which could be packed away when it wasn’t being used.

 But does the ProFloss 4190 deliver on its promises?
 We’ll find out in this review.